v-pauly-fredrick/v-pauly-fredrick/README.md

 <!-- Header Banner Space -->
 ---
-### :man_technologist: About Me : I'm a ServiceNow Developer working on the ITSM, HRSD and CMS modules, based in India.
+### :man_technologist: About Me : I'm a ServiceNow Developer working on ITSM, HRSD and CMS modules, based in India.